Howters/ArisanOnChain/README.md

 ## 👥 Team

-Built with ❤️ for the Kelas Rutin Batch IV 2025
+Built with ❤️ for the Lisk Round 3

 ---